Raising chickens for eggs (or meat) is easy. Even so, take a little advice and avoid some of the mistakes I made when I first started!

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

-Learn from my mistakes by implementing the tactics below when planning your hen house — and check out these sweet signs from Bainbridge Farm Goods.
+Learn from my mistakes by implementing the tactics below when you start thinking about raising chickens — and check out these sweet signs from Bainbridge Farm Goods.
 (Aren’t they great?)